Time: 09.30 – 11.30 am

 1) Within the SMP itself [our sphere of control]

 2) Amongst the SMP membership [our sphere of influence]

 3) In wider contexts across our two nations: [our sphere of concern]

-This meeting will be structured around these three spheres:
+This meeting was structured around these three spheres:

 - With regards sphere one (within the SMP), we will brief members on what work the SMP has already started, and has planned through 2020, to strengthen its own governance.
 We will invite any other ideas and input from members and provide channels for interested members to get involved if they wish.

 - With regards sphere two (amongst the SMP membership), we will consult members on what support, advice and information would be most useful from the SMP to support their own organisational governance.
 We will look to identify a handful of different areas to focus on in the first half of 2020, and agree the most useful method for the Partnership to offer support.